2022 Seattle Seahawks season: Preseason

 The Seahawks' preseason opponents and schedule was announced in the spring.

 Regular season

 Schedule

 On May 4, the NFL announced that the Seahawks would play the Tampa Bay Buccaneers during Week 10 on November 13 at Allianz Arena in Munich, Germany, as part of the league's International Series.
 It was the first-ever regular season game played in Germany.
 The game kicked off at 3:30 p.m.
 CET/6:30 a.m.
 PST, televised by the NFL Network, with the Buccaneers serving as the home team.

+Divisional matchups: the NFC West played the NFC South and the AFC West.

 Note: Intra-division opponents are in bold text.